DrMikeyS/FacebookBotPHP/README.md

 The classes also offer a simple wrapper for sending requests to [Wit.AI](https://wit.ai/) to help deal with natural language requests.

+##Install

+To get going just include the class file FacebookBotPHP.php into your app and follow the code below.
+You'll also need to set your access tokens for Facebook and Wit.AI, you can get them from their development consoles.

 ##Sample code

 ```